dodo-foundation/linux-learns/keepalived-configuration.md

 ----

-Configuration file for backup file
+Configuration file for backup file for haproxy-b

 ~~~bash